Skip to content

 === When using Ingress

-If you're accessing NiFi through an Ingress controller, the ingress must forward requests using the FQDN of the NiFi service, not just the service name.
+If you're accessing NiFi through a Load Balancer or Reverse Proxy, it must forward requests using the FQDN of the NiFi service, not just the service name.

 For nginx ingress, configure the `upstream-vhost` annotation to use the service FQDN: